Double spike Dirichlet priors for structured weighting: Introduction

 A natural approach to carry out estimation constrained on the structured simplex space is to adopt a two-step strategy of `sparsity first, then partial constancy': first select a subset of forecasts, then shrink the remaining ones toward a constant while maintaining the simplex constraint.
 There is a rich menu of methods for the first step, for example, lasso~\citep{tibshirani1996regression}; this approach has been implemented in \citet{diebold2019machine}, and hereafter we refer to it as two-step lasso.
 However, such a two-step strategy suffers from the model selection error in the first step, such as false positives of lasso~\citep{bogdan2015slope,su2017false}, which is disruptive for estimating structured simplexes in light of the strong structure implied by partial constancy.
 Moreover, there is no guarantee that the selected forecasters always have non-negative coefficients, leading to ambiguity regarding whether coefficients of opposite signs should be reset to the same constant.
 Indeed, our simulations show that two-step lasso may yield a non-negligible estimation error even in the most ideal case when the parameter strictly follows the structure, and its performance is highly sensitive to its regularization parameter.

-Using Dirichlet priors in the Bayesian framework enables a unified approach to learn simplexes with uncertainty quantification.
-In high-dimensional linear regression, \citet{bhattacharya2015dirichlet} used Dirichlet distributions on the scaling parameter of Laplace priors to introduce approximate sparsity; the R2-D2 shrinkage prior proposed by \cite{zhang2020bayesian} allocates the total prior variability to covariates with weights drawn from the Dirichlet distribution.
-Our focus is different: the parameter space in this article is constrained simplexes rather than unconstrained regression coefficients.
-Along the line of weighting objects, \cite{yang2014minimax} considered convex aggregation and proposed to use symmetric Dirichlet priors on aggregation weights, and \cite{rousseau2011asymptotic} studied overfitted mixture models where they advocated using Dirichlet distributions with small concentration parameters as priors for weights of densities.
-The commonly employed symmetric Dirichlet priors in these works do not account for partial constancy, a key characteristic of our weight parameter space that arises from the aforementioned motivation.
+Using Dirichlet priors in the Bayesian paradigm enables a unified approach to learn simplexes with uncertainty quantification.
+Along the line of weighting objects, \cite{yang2014minimax} considered convex aggregation and assigned symmetric Dirichlet priors to aggregation weights, and \cite{rousseau2011asymptotic} studied overfitted mixture models where they advocated using Dirichlet distributions with small concentration parameters as priors for weights of densities.
+There is also a rich literature on generalizing Dirichlet distributions via mixtures to incorporate richer dependence patterns; see, for example, \cite{ongaro2013generalization, migliorati2017structured,ongaro2020new}.
+In a recent work, \cite{heiner2019structured} proposed a sparsified Dirichlet mixture prior to retain sparsity in probability simplex vectors.
+None of the Dirichlet priors in these works account for partial constancy, a key characteristic of our weight parameter space that arises from the aforementioned motivation.

 In this article, we propose a Bayesian method to simultaneously accommodate sparsity, partial constancy, and the simplex constraint under the high-dimensional setting, while allowing for inference.
 This extends the useful structure embedded in the `forecast combination puzzle' to a broader class of applications.
-At the core of our method lies a new class of \textit{double spike Dirichlet} priors, which leads to joint inference without resorting to two-step alternatives that have pitfalls.
+At the core of our method lies a new class of \emph{double spike Dirichlet} priors, which leads to joint inference without resorting to two-step alternatives that have pitfalls.